How scholar Adam Rovner's move from Israel to Indiana deepened his appreciation of Hebrew, thanks to one of Israel's most classic authors.

 Grad Fellow Pablo Maldonado explains how, following their forced migration in the 1950s, Israel's Middle Eastern Jewish community is reconnecting with its heritage through music.

-Rachel Gross tracks popular narratives around American Jewish cuisine- and deli food's recent resuscitation.
+Professor Rachel B. Gross tracks popular narratives around American Jewish cuisine--and deli food's recent resuscitation.

 What can literary scholars working in the field of Jewish Studies teach us about how to survive (and resist) the Trump Era?
 A lot, it seems.